buivision/agent-sleep/README.md

 ---

+## Configuration

+Configuration
+Sleep Duration
+You can control the sleep duration by setting a variable in your TFE workspace.

+Variable Name: sleep_duration_seconds

+Type: Terraform Variable

+Value: The number of seconds you want the agent to sleep (e.g., 3600 for 1 hour).

+Default: If not set, the default is 360 (6 minutes), as defined in variables.tf.

+___

 ## How to Use

 1.  **Connect to TFE**: Configure this GitLab repository as the VCS provider for a workspace in your TFE instance.